 - Feast of All Saints (November 1)

 - Festivity of Christ the King

 - Translation of the Apostle Santiago (December 30), in the Santos / Jacobean years

 - Liturgy of the Mass to commemorate the opening of the Holy / Jacobean years (December 31)

-In addition to these dates, it is possible to see it, in operation, in the event that any person or group requests it, on the occasion of a special celebration, such as the end of a pilgrimage to Santiago, in gratitude for this purpose (this request, has an economic cost)
+In addition to these indicated dates, it is possible to see it, in operation, in the event that any person, group or companies for the Camino de Santiago organized request it, on the occasion of a special celebration, such as the completion of a pilgrimage to Santiago, as a thank you for that purpose (this request has an economic cost)

 Until 2016, every Friday, at 19:30 p.m. mass, you could also enjoy the “flight” of the incessant, promoted by the Santiago de Compostela Chamber of Commerce.

 Due to the restoration works carried out in the Cathedral of Santiago, in recent years, it has not been possible to enjoy the Turibulum Magnum show, but it is planned that it will be available for the commemorative acts of the beginning of the Holy Year 2021 (Translation of the Apostle, on December 30 and liturgy of the opening of the Holy year, on December 31), with which the Cathedral once again has one of the main symbols of the same to the delight of pilgrims and visitors from all over the world orb.